fjnn/hvl-ele201/_pages/lectures/l7-uart.md

 {: .notice--info}
 UART.
 Lesing av og skriving til serieporten.
 Forklaring av baudrate.

+# UART
+pass

+# Exercise: Send data from your board to PC
 ## On the STM32CubeMX
 1. Launch STM32CubeMX.
 2. Start a New Project: